 - (1) Capital assets and related outstanding debt are maintained at the University System level or by the Financing Corporation, not at the Housing System level.
-As a result, these activities are not included in this financial report. - (2) The increase in student housing rental income, salaries and benefits, and direct operating expenses in fiscal year 2018 is due to occupancy levels exceeding 100% in the residence halls and an average rental rate increase of 4.3%.
-Beginning in fiscal year 2019, the St. Petersburg Campus Housing System no longer utilized the local hotel to accommodate overflow, resulting in a decrease to rental income and expenses. - (3) Housing rental revenues and other income were adversely affected by the COVID-19 pandemic in fiscal years 2020 and 2021 (see "COVID-19 Disclosure"); however, the University received federal stimulus monies under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
-A portion of the CARES Act funding in the amount of \$737 thousand in fiscal year 2020 and \$1.8 million in fiscal year 2021 was provided to the St. Petersburg Campus Housing System to support its operations.
+As a result, these activities are not included in this financial report. - (2) The decrease in student housing rental income, salaries and benefits, and direct operating expenses in fiscal year 2019 is due to the St. Petersburg Campus Housing System no longer utilizing a local hotel to accommodate overflow. - (3) Housing rental revenues and other income were adversely affected by the COVID-19 pandemic in fiscal years 2020 and 2021; however, the University received federal stimulus monies under the Coronavirus Aid, Relief and Economic Security Act (the "CARES Act").
+A portion of the CARES Act funding in the amount of \$0.7 million in fiscal year 2020, \$1.8 million in fiscal year 2021 and \$1.8 million in fiscal year 2022 was provided to the St. Petersburg Campus Housing System to support its operations.
 Simultaneously, the St. Petersburg Campus Housing System implemented cost-cutting measures to preserve essential liquidity and maintain lease payments. - (4) Osprey Suites, St. Petersburg Campus' newest housing facility, opened in August 2020 with 375 beds. - (5) Gross housing revenues are transferred to the Financing Corporation (USFFC) for payment of housing debt service and related costs on the housing facilities.
 USFFC remits remaining amounts back to the University for housing operating expenses.
 The increases in fiscal years 2020 and 2021 are due to the opening of Osprey Suites in August 2020.
 In fiscal year 2021, USFFC waived approximately \$0.3 million of lease payments for management fees and renewal and replacement reserve contributions.
+These fees and contributions were reinstated in fiscal year 2022.